Home Improvement

 • Some protective gear for your eyes (as you’ll be drilling holes into wood).

-Make sure to pick the straightest pieces as possible.
+• Step 1: Collect your driftwood branches – Make sure to pick the straightest pieces as possible.
 All of them should be of a different size so that you have some large ones that will be at the bottom of your driftwood Christmas tree and some shorter pieces, which will be placed towards the top of your DIY Christmas tree.
 If you can’t imagine how the tree will look, then, lay the pieces down and arrange them according to their length.
-This will give you an idea of what your future driftwood tree will look like.
+This will give you an idea of what your future driftwood Xmas tree will look like.
 Grab some extra pieces, as some of them can break during the process.

-Before starting your DIY project, make sure to give your pieces of wood a good clean (with water/bleach) and leave them outside to dry completely.
+• Step 2: Make a hole in each driftwood piece – Before starting your DIY project, make sure to give your pieces of wood a good clean (with water/bleach) and leave them outside to dry completely.
 Now, let’s make a driftwood Xmas tree – start by drilling holes in the middle of each branch.
-To make sure that each piece of wood will easily slide down the rod, use a larger drill-bit.
+To make sure that each piece of wood will easily slide down the rod, use a larger drill bit.
 You also need to drill a hole into the topper, in our case, this is a starfish so be careful as they’re a bit fragile.

-If you’re using a log as a base, drill a hole in the middle at least 3/4 of the way through, by using a drill-bit of the same width as the reinforcing rod.
+• Step 3: Drill a hole into the base – If you’re using a log as a base, drill a hole in the middle at least 3/4 of the way through, by using a drill bit of the same width as the reinforcing rod.
 Place the rod into the hole and to make sure it fits perfectly without swaying, tap it in with the help of a hammer.
 Anyway, if you are about to use a driftwood chunk as a base also drill a hole on the base, but use a doweling rod instead of reinforcing.
 To make the rod stable, you need to use glue at the base and let it dry overnight.

-Start from the longest to the shortest one.
+• Step 4: It’s time to assemble your driftwood tree – Start from the longest to the shortest one.
 To achieve that realistic and 3-dimensional look, stack each piece in a different direction – about 30 to 60-degree rotation from the lower branch is perfect.
-If you have any curved pieces, point the curvings up, as this will also make your tree one idea more realistic.
-If you don’t want branches to wiggle, you can glue them one to others.
+If you have any curved pieces, point the curves up, as this will also make your tree one idea more realistic.
+If you don’t want branches to wiggle, you can glue them one to another.
 However, if you leave them unglued, it will be easier for you to store your driftwood Xmas tree.
 For example, you can rotate them in a straight line (2-dimensional arrangement), so it takes less space.

-As you can see, making your own Christmas tree is not that hard.
-There are many non-traditional Christmas tree ideas that are worth giving a chance.
-Way better than resorting to plastics that we should try to reduce anyway.
+As you can see, making a driftwood Christmas tree tree is not that hard.
+Many non-traditional Christmas tree ideas are worth giving a chance.
 Driftwood Christmas trees are the most eco-friendly and at the same time creative decor.
-What could be better than creative-thinking and DIY projects that decorate our home and help the environment, as well.

 Would you like a real Christmas tree delivered to your doorstep?